-Baked oatmeal brownie cups have an oatmeal cookie base, a fudgy brownie middle and a sweet crumble topping.
-Plus they are a fun small size, easy to pop in the mouth for an energizing treat.
+Chocolate baked oatmeal cups have an oatmeal cookie base, a fudgy brownie middle and a sweet crumble topping.
+Plus these oat cups are a fun small size, easy to pop in the mouth for an energizing treat.

 Why You'll Love These